Answers To Frequently Asked Questions About The Budget

 Why can’t the district just continue borrowing from its reserves?

-Based on the District’s Third Interim projections, it does not have enough reserves and will completely run out of cash by October 2020.
+Based on the District’s projections when it presented its proposed budget on June 6, 2019, it does not have enough in reserves to continue deficit spending in the future.
+The District projects it will completely run out of cash in the 2021-22 fiscal year.
 The County Superintendent has a statutory obligation to intervene before this happens.

 SCOE has been warning the district for years, how is this different?